 Tips for Saving on Your International Transfer

 The best tips for saving on your international transfers are those listed above.

 - Shop around.
 Find the best rates for you.

-- If you’re sending small amounts of money that don’t need to get there quickly, don’t use transfers at all.
+- If you’re sending small amounts of money that don’t need to get there quickly, don’t use international wire transfers at all.

 - Double-check the exchange rates.

 - Pick a company based on the best deal for the amount of money you are sending.

 Before we go much further, let’s discuss the common fees associated with international money transfers.